studersi/test-4/tutorial-8/README.md

     "phase:2,nolog,pass,id:10002,ctl:ruleRemoveTargetById=921180;TX:paramcounter_ARGS_NAMES:keys"
 ```

-With 942100, the script did not come up with a good proposal.
-This is because the rule alert for this rule has a different format and the script is not smart enough to parse it correctly.
-Let's examine the alert message to find the URI and the parameter in question.
-Unfortunately, *melmatch* won't be able to cope with this either.
-So we really have to work by hand this time:
+With 942100, the case it quite clear.
+But let's look at the alert message itself.
+There we see that ModSecurity used a special library to identify what it thought an SQL injection attempt.
+So instead of a regular expression, a dedicated injection parser was used.

 ```bash
 $> grep -F -f ids tutorial-8-example-error-round-2.log | grep 942100 | head -1